What's a good brand name for my startup?

 5. Check for trademark conflicts early.

 The absolute worst feeling in a naming process is to land on the perfect name after weeks of brainstorming and research, and finding that you can’t actually use that name.
 I’ve met many entrepreneurs who didn’t even realize they had a problem until after they had launched their company.
-Don’t wait to think about trademarking until you have settled on the perfect name — check for potential conflicts throughout the process on trademarkia.
-It’s a free tool that lets you do a high-level search.
-Once you have a name that you’re ready to move forward with, be sure to work with an attorney as soon as possible to get all your duck names in a row.
+Don’t wait to think about trademarking until you have settled on the perfect name, check for potential conflicts throughout the process on trademarkia.
+It’s a free tool that lets you do a high-level search on the USPTO database without using their clunky tools.
+Once you have a name that you’re ready to move forward with, be sure to work with an attorney as soon as possible to get all your names in a row.
+We have some good partners we can recommend if you are working with Condensed.

 As you brainstorm and go through your brand name ideas, ask yourself — is this memorable?
 If I say it to a friend, will they spell it correctly?
 Does it communicate something relevant and positive about my brand?
 Is it clear of trademark conflicts?
 If you answer ‘yes’ to all those questions, you have a true front-runner.